Why does UP need adopted son, when it has its own: Priyanka hits out at PM

 Raebareli: Congress star campaigner Priyanka Gandhi Vadra hit the campaign trail with in Uttar Pradesh’s Raebareli along with brother Rahul Gandhi on Friday.

-Taking a dig at Prime Minister Narendra Modi's comment that he is "adopted son" of UP, Priyanka questioned why the state needs 'adopted son' when it has own sons.
+Taking a dig at Prime Minister Narendra Modi's comment that he is "adopted son" of UP, Priyanka questioned if the state really needed any leader from outside when it has its own sons.

-“PM said that UP adopted me and I will develop the state.
-Do we need any outsider to develop Uttar Pradesh,” said Priyanka Gandhi.
+"PM Narendra Modi had earlier too said Varanasi has adopted me and I am like a son for it and will develop it...I felt, does UP need to adopt anyone from outside," she said to a cheering crowd here in the Lok Sabha constituency of her mother and Congress President Sonia Gandhi.

-“Everybody in UP has a calibre of being a leader, and can develop the state,” added Priyanka.
+"Modiji, does the state need to adopt anyone from outside.
+Is there no youth here...You have two such youth in Rahulji and Akhileshji before you who have UP in their hearts and mind," Priyanka told the gathering at the public meeting which was addressed by her following her brother and Congress Vice President Rahul Gandhi.

 Accusing the Prime Minister of ignoring the plight of the farmers, Congress vice president Rahul Gandhi said that the farmers had only three demands-- loan waivers, reducing the electricity bill by half and the right price for selling their produce.